tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/clustering/index.md

     *   `tf.compat.v1` with a TF 2.X package and `tf.compat.v2` with a TF 1.X
         package are not supported.
 *   TensorFlow execution mode: both graph and eager
+*   Distributed training: `tf.distribute` with only eager execution

 ## Results